AAC-1937: Second World War

 The French used the AAC-1937, and during the Battle of France they were used with low casualties, though 20 were captured by troops from Nazi Germany as Beutepanzer.
-Those vehicles were modified with the installation of new German weapons, changing the Puteaux SA 18 37 mm cannon for a MG 34 or MG 42, changing its role to use them as troops transports, or as a Self-propelled anti-aircraft weapon using 2 MG 34 or MG 42 with an AA mount.
+Those vehicles were modified with the installation of new German weapons, changing the Puteaux SA 18 37 mm cannon for a MG 34 or MG 42, changing its role to use them as troops transport, or as a Self-propelled anti-aircraft weapon using 2 MG 34 or MG 42 with an AA mount.

 Once in German hands, the AAC-1937 were used in Operation Barbarossa.
 The photographic references show that they were even used in the Battle of Moscow, and several were destroyed by the Red Army.